paceaux/McSandy/README.md

 McSandy gives you the option to load JavaScript libraries from Google's CDN.
 In the future, you'll be able to add your own JS Libraries, too.

 ### How can I export my work? ###
-At the bottom of McSandy is a `download` button.
+At the bottom of McSandy is a <kbd>download</kbd> button.
 This will export your current project to a static HTML file.

 In future versions, you will have the option to export each section of code.